borg286/sevtech/README.md

 * Absolutely make yourself a Luck III pick (even 1 lapis + time or forking up the 360 lapis to quickly get to Luck III), either on your main pick or keep a spare just for the ores that are annoying to find (nether amethyst,  aquamarine, ...)
 (Just by adding only 1 Lapis will help, it slowly increases when used.)

     * Most geolosys ores are not affected by Luck, the ones affected by Fortune/Luck will be noted above in 	the Ore Distribution chart

-    * Mobs with modified drop tables such as Blazes and Endermen are not affected by Luck/Looting

 * Magma block/Netherrack over a Lightwell generates Lava for your furnace.